ww7/kopia-backup-scripts/docs/pgBackRest-usage.md

 1. Allow access for `replication` (binary backup) in `pg_hba.conf`, edit: `host replication all all trust` (`host replication <pg username> <alowed host> trust`).
 Can be automated by initialization script with command `echo "host replication all all trust" >> /var/lib/postgresql/data/pg_hba.conf`.
 Authentication method can be changed from passwordless `trust` to e.g. `scram-sha-256`.
 - Added `init.sh` script to Docker Compose yml files.
-2. Create config for `/etc/pgbackrest/pgbackrest.conf` (or set with CLI parameters)
+2. Create config `/etc/pgbackrest/pgbackrest.conf` (or use CLI parameters)
 - Prepare
 ```sh
 # find postgres data path in container for config "pg1-path"